Updated May 16, 2023

 - Substring2: This is the required substring with the help of which a new substring can be replaced from the old one.

 How does the REPLACE function work in MySQL?

 First, Let us check a simple example to learn the implementation of REPLACEfunction in MySQL.
 The query is written as follows, where the original string is “VBN” and the substring “B” within “VBN” will be replaced by the new string “X”:

 SELECT REPLACE("VBN HJB", "B", "X");

-As per the above query, we see that the valid expression is specified to perform replacement from old string to new in the main string.
+As per the above query, the valid expression is specified to replace the old string with the new one in the main string.
 The function executes to replace all the occurrences of the second argument in a specified string using the desired new one.